slonkazoid/bingus-files/README.md

 concurrency_limit=512     # max number of threads to launch for request handling,
                           # set to 0 for unlimited
 behind_proxy=false        # trust the X-Forwarded-For header

+[logging]
+level="info"              # "error", "warn", "info", "debug", "trace" stderr=true               # enables logging to stderr
+file=false                # enables logging to file (setting this to a string
+                          # will also enable it, and set the output path)
+                          # this supports chrono date formatting
+                          # default path is bingus-files_%Y-%m-%dT%H:%M:%S%:z.log
 ```

 ## `fallocate(2)` support